-The full lens prism in the collection came from the Mull of Galloway lighthouse which had been removed due to small chips in the 1970s.
-The prism was then purchased for the collection in 2018 from an antique shop.
+The full lens prism in the collection came from the Mull of Galloway lighthouse which had been removed due to small chips in the glass during the period of the 1970s.
+The prism was then purchased for the collection in 2018 from an antique shop Scotland.

 Automation of lighthouses around the 60s and 70s meant the lenses were being scrapped, many just been thrown away some into the sea close to the lighthouse, with a few beings saved and now making up part of a collection at museums around the country.